Why Syracuse University Summer College?

 He was able to get a very good feel for his major and this summer helped him make decisions for his future in college.

-For over 50 years, Syracuse University Summer College has been providing high school students with the unique opportunity to explore potential majors and careers while living the life a college student.
+For 60 years, Syracuse University Summer College has been providing high school students with the unique opportunity to explore potential majors and careers while living the life a college student.
 Students learn about what college is like and, in the process, become more confident and excited for their future.
 Students are taught by University faculty and instructors and have access to campus resources like libraries and recreational facilities (gyms, tennis courts, sports fields, and pools).
 Summer College students live on campus in a residence hall with other high school students and eat meals in a dining hall.
 College prep workshops, campus tours, and admissions interviews are also available to students.
 In addition, all Summer College participants who apply to Syracuse University as an undergrad will have their application fee waived.

 Preparing Your Student for Success